 The process of manual lens calibration using LensAlign is pretty straightforward, once you understand what to do and do it a few times:

 - You should be in an environment where there is a lot of ambient light, so preferably, do this outdoors in daytime.
-If that’s not an option, you will have to setup powerful lights to properly expose the LensAlign tool, since a single light bulb in your room will not be sufficient for accurate focus (when doing this indoors, I have four dedicated 100W lamps that I point right at LensAlign).
+If that’s not an option, you will have to setup powerful lights to properly expose the LensAlign tool, since a single light bulb in your room will not be sufficient for accurate focus.

 - Set up the LensAlign tool on a light stand or a flat surface, then mount your camera on a tripod and properly level it.
 Thanks to the patented leveling method that Michael Tapes developed, leveling your camera is easy – you just align the red dots on the back of LensAlign with the holes on the front, so that it looks like this: